flojoy-ai/docs/docs/instruments-wiki/Oscilloscopes/WavePro-HD/WavePro-HD.md

 <Tabs>
 <TabItem value="Instrumentkit" label="Instrumentkit">

-To connect to a WavePro HD Oscilloscope using Instrumentkit, you can use the `teledyne.WaveProHD` class.
-Here's an example script:
+To connect to a WavePro HD Oscilloscope using Instrumentkit, you can use the following code:

 ```python
 import instrumentkit as ik